-- Two circulation lanes plus indented parking on both sides. - · Where road reserve abuts public open space, footpath is required on the developed edge only as long as footpaths are provided within the reserve & are readily accessible from the street. - When this street type abuts a school, the verge should be hardstand with tree grates rather than grassed & planted. - Trees must be provided in outstands on the side where overhead powerlines exist. - On the side where native vegetation is to be retained, indented parking is to be provided between vegetated areas. - Where native vegetation constrains delivery of a footpath and services within the existing road reserve, additional land may need to be provided as part of the subdivision of abutting land. - 1.5m setback from kerb to trees and poles. - # Location of footpath varies to fit with existing vegetation, 2.5m path required abutting school sites.
+- Two circulation lanes plus indented parking on both sides.
+Where road reserve abuts public open space, footpath is required. - Where road reserve abuts public open space, footpath is required on the developed edge only as long as footpaths are provided within the reserve & are readily accessible from the street. - When this street type abuts a school, the verge should be - hardstand with tree grates rather than grassed & planted.

+Trees must be provided in outstands on the side where overhead powerlines exist. - On the side where native vegetation is to be retained, indented parking is to be provided between vegetated areas. - Where native vegetation constrains delivery of a footpath and services within the existing road reserve, additional land may need to be provided as part of the subdivision of abutting land. - w 1.5m setback from kerb to trees and poles. - # Location of footpath varies to fit with existing vegetation.
+2.5m path required abutting school aites.